 If I were to get up in the middle of one night, slip into shoes-no-socks, shrug into a jacket, slide out the door, walk downhill toward the sound of a train whiste—this is the thing I’d want to leave behind on the bedside table.

-Dear Ghost.
-This is what I need the great-great-granddaughter I’ll never meet to find on a bookshelf one summer day, when her seahorse is at the vet so she can’t go anywhere and she’s bored.
+I hope the great-great-granddaughter I’ll never meet finds this on a bookshelf one summer day, when her seahorse is at the vet so she can’t go anywhere, and she reads it.

 This book is just what I always wanted, my whole life, even when I didn’t know what I wanted.

 The Hollow Lake Trilogy